Sole Proprietors: File Your Taxes With Confidence

 4 minutes

-If you receive income that’s connected to your business, it’s considered business income.
-Business income usually takes the form of cash, checks and credit card charges.
-However, it can take other forms, too, such as property or services.
+If you receive income that’s connected to your sole proprietorship, it’s considered business income.
+Business income usually takes the form of cash, checks and electronic payments.
+However, it can take other forms, such as property or services.
 In those cases, you must report the fair market value of the property or services you received.

 For example, if your catering service is hired by a local farmer who pays you with 10 dozen eggs a week for a year, you must report the value of the eggs.
-The Internal Revenue Service (IRS) compares the information reported by banks, businesses and other payers with the income you report on your income tax return.
-If the IRS believes you’ve underreported income, it will send you a notice with proposed changes to your tax.
+The Internal Revenue Service (IRS) compares the information reported by banks, businesses and other payers with the wages you report on your income tax return.
+If the IRS believes you’ve underreported your taxable income—say you made a larger profit that year—it’ll send you a notice with proposed changes to your tax.
 You may owe interest and/or a penalty.

-If you use part of your home exclusively for business on a regular basis, you may be able to deduct expenses for the business use of your home.
-There are two methods:
+If you use part of your home exclusively for your sole proprietorship business on a regular basis, then you may be able to deduct expenses for the business use of your home.
+There are 2 methods for taking this deduction:

 - Regular method: Calculate the actual expenses for your home office based on the percentage of your home devoted to business use.